robinandeer/chanjo-report/CONTRIBUTING.md

 ## Issue tracker
 chanjo-report uses the excellent [GitHub issue tracker][issues].

-Personally, I also recommend giving [ZenHub][zenhub] a try.
-After installing the Google Chrome plugin, visit the [chanjo-report boards][repo-boards].
-This way, it's very easy to get an overview of the current bug/feature request situation.

 ## Types of Contributions
 There are many ways you can help out and improve this repository.